dlfbdnd/Remote-Download-Accelerator/README.md

 # Remote-Download-Accelerator
 A NodeJS application that turns your computer/VPS into a download relay station.
-Supports http, https, ftp, YouTube, and Xiami using youtube-dl, you-get and wget.
+Supports Direct (http(s), ftp) and YouTube (video) download.
+Tested OK on Fedora 28 and Ubuntu 18.04, should support other *Linux* distributions as well.
-### Requirements
+### Prerequisites
 - youtube-dl
   - `sudo apt install youtube-dl`
 - ffmpeg